ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Greenland](/prayer/notes/greenland.html)
+This week we are praying for [Costa Rica](/prayer/notes/costa-rica.html)

-If you missed it, we last prayed for [Samoa](/prayer/notes/samoa.html)
+If you missed it, we last prayed for [Greenland](/prayer/notes/greenland.html)

 ## Prayer App